-- Advocate for the appropriation of remaining Cap and Trade funds from auction revenues and a portion of budgeted funds for local level projects. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Oppose the use of the California Communities Environmental Health Screening Tool (CalEnviroScreen) to identify "disadvantaged communities" for the purposes of allocating Capand-Trade funds. - The CalEnviroScreen tool is flawed and excludes many rural communities that would be included as "disadvantaged" under other methodologies (such as the one outlined in the Public Resources Code). - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects.
+- Advocate for the appropriation of remaining Cap and Trade funds from auction revenues and a portion of budgeted funds for local level projects. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Oppose the use of the California Communities Environmental Health Screening Tool (CalEnviroScreen) to identify "disadvantaged communities" for the purposes of allocating Capand-Trade funds. - The CalEnviroScreen tool is flawed and excludes many rural communities that would be included as "disadvantaged" under other methodologies (such as the one outlined in the Public Resources Code). - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects. - Engage in the formal rulemaking process in the development of the California Department of Resources Recycling and Recovery's (Cal Recycle) proposed regulations implementing Senate Bill 1383 (Lara, 2016) for organic waste diversion from landfills to ensure regulated entities have time to plan and implement any necessary budgetary, contractual, and other program changes. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
+The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission. - Support the long-term reauthorization of the State and Federal Payment-in-lieu-of-taxes program, which provides payments to local governments that help, offset losses in property taxes due to non-taxable State and Federal lands within their boundaries. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting. - Oppose the inclusion of any portion of the Pacific Coast in Bureau of Ocean Energy Management's Draft Proposed Five-Year Outer Continental Shelf Oil and Gas Leasing Program because such action threatens the regional clean-coast economy, which relies on healthy ecosystems, fisheries, and the multiple visitor-serving industries that depend on them.

-- Engage in the formal rulemaking process to development of the California Department of Resources Recycling and Recovery's (Cal Recycle) proposed regulations implementing Senate Bill 1383 (Lara, 2016) for organic waste diversion from landfills to ensure regulated entities have time to plan and implement any necessary budgetary, contractual, and other program changes. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
-The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission. - Support the long-term reauthorization of the State and Federal Payment-in-lieu-of-taxes program, which provides payments to local governments that help, offset losses in property taxes due to non-taxable State and Federal lands within their boundaries. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting. - Oppose the inclusion of any portion of the Pacific Coast in Bureau of Ocean Energy Management's Draft Proposed Five-Year Outer Continental Shelf Oil and Gas Leasing Program because such action threatens the regional clean-coast economy which relies on healthy ecosystems, fisheries, and the multiple visitor-serving industries that depend on them. - Explore legislative and regulatory options to manage the Tule Elk populations within the Potter and Round Valley regions of Mendocino County. - Support legislative efforts to provide sustaining wages to IHSS workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services for HHSA safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare/Fatality Case notifications. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs. - Support sustainable funding for Emergency Medical Services (EMS) Systems.
+- Explore legislative and regulatory options to manage the Tule Elk populations within the Potter and Round Valley regions of Mendocino County. - Support legislative efforts to provide sustaining wages to IHSS workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services for HHSA safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare/Fatality Case notifications. - Support the reduction of In-Home Supportive Services (IHSS) local cost share within in the Maintenance of Effort (MOE). - Advocate for the allocation of additional realignment revenues.
+Current cost-sharing ratios no longer reflect counties' long-term ability to control costs in the programs. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs. - Support sustainable funding for Emergency Medical Services (EMS) Systems.